Stéphane Breitwieser

 Stéphane Breitwieser (born 1 October 1971) is a French art thief and author, notorious for his art thefts between 1995 and 2001.
 He admitted to stealing 239 artworks and other exhibits from 172 museums while travelling around Europe and working as a waiter, an average of one theft every 15 days.
 The Guardian called him "arguably the world's most consistent art thief".
 He has also been called "one of the most prolific and successful art thieves who have ever lived", and "one of the greatest art thieves of all time".
 His thefts resulted in the destruction of many works of art, destroyed by his family to conceal evidence of his crimes.

 He differs from most other art thieves in that most of his thefts initially did not involve profit motive.
 He was a self-described art connoisseur who stole in order to build a personal collection of stolen works, particularly of 16th and 17th century masters.
-At his trial, the magistrate quoted him as saying, "I enjoy art.
-I love such works of art.
-I collected them and kept them at home."
-Despite the immensity of his collection, he was still able to recall every piece he stole.
-He interrupted the lengthy reading of his collection during his trial several times to correct various details.
-However, in 2016 evidence surfaced of further thefts for profit and he was arrested again.